dpb587/dpb587.me/blog/_posts/2013-04-27-new-website-for-the-loopy-ewe.md

 ---
 title: New Website for The Loopy Ewe
 layout: post
-tags: elasticsearch migration redesign theloopyewe
+tags: [ 'elasticsearch', 'migration', 'redesign', 'theloopyewe' ]
 description: A summary of the customer-facing changes I worked on for the site.
 ---